 Unsecured personal loans usually have higher interest rates than car loans and mortgages, so the same principle applies.

 For example, a car is always a depreciating asset.
 Which means it will forever lose value over time (possible exceptions for rare antique cars, but that isn’t the norm).

 A house, on the other hand, may gain value over time, depending on the housing market.

-So even though you might have gotten a 0% or 1% interest rate on a new car loan, it doesn’t mean you should focus on paying off your 3% mortgage instead.
+So even though you receive a 0% or 1% interest rate on a new car loan, it doesn’t mean you should focus on paying off your 3% mortgage instead.

 Yes, the interest rate on the mortgage is higher.
 However, if you drag out paying back your car loan, you might find yourself owing more than the car is worth.

 Hopefully, you’re now feeling more confident about what secured and unsecured debt are and how to manage them.
 Here are the key takeaways:

-- Secured debt is guaranteed by an asset (collateral) and is, therefore, less risky for lenders
+- Secured debt has an asset (collateral) guaranteeing it and is, therefore, less risky for lenders

-- Unsecured debt is not backed by collateral and is more risky for lenders
+- Unsecured debt has no collateral backing it and is more risky for lenders

-- It’s easier to get approved for secured credit, and interest rates are usually lower
+- It’s easier to receive approval for secured credit, and interest rates are usually lower

-- Credit cards are easy to get approved for even though they’re unsecured – and why their interest rates are so high
+- Credit cards are easy to get approval for even though they’re unsecured – and why their interest rates are so high

-- You should pay your highest interest debt first, and that usually means unsecured (especially credit cards)
+- You should pay your highest interest debt first, which usually means unsecured debt (especially credit cards)